PDPA Consent Requirements: How Can Your Business Comply?

 What Happens If We Do Not Comply with the PDPA Requirements for Consent?

-If you don’t comply with the legal requirements discussed in this article, your business could face a fine of up to S$1 million.
+If you don’t comply with the legal requirements discussed in this article, your business could face a fine of 10% of the organisation’s annual turnover in Singapore for organisations with annual local turnover exceeding S$10 million, or up to S$1 million, whichever is higher.

-The PDPC may also order you to delete data, provide it to a third-party, or stop you from using the data.
+The PDPC may also order you to stop using the data collected or delete it altogether, among other consequences.

 In short, it is easier to take a few simple steps to ensure compliance with the law than risk running afoul of it.